bgplab/bgplab/docs/session/6-templates.md

 ## Verification

-You can use the **netlab validate** command if you've installed *netlab* release 1.8.3 or later and use Cumulus Linux, FRR, or Arista EOS on the leaf routers.
+You can use the **netlab validate** command if you use FRRouting or Arista EOS on the leaf routers.
 The validation tests check:

 * The state of the IBGP session between L1/L2 and S1/S2
 * Whether S1 and S2 both propagate the L2 prefix to L1.